Wuffll/MidProgrammerTest/README.md

 # MidProgrammerTest

-Developed with Unreal Engine 5
+Summary
+This test project is used to evaluate candidates’ knowledge of Unreal Engine 5 and C++ programming skills.